-Mattress maker Southerland Sleep has hired industry veteran Jim Nation to fill the newly created position of executive vice president of national account sales and international licensing.
+Mattress maker Southerland Inc. has hired industry veteran Jim Nation to fill the newly created position of executive vice president of national account sales and international licensing.

 Nation reports to Bryan Smith, Southerland president and chief executive officer, and is responsible for acquiring and managing national accounts and licensees.